-- The "Elevation" attribute for ZC points now represents the minimum elevation within the cell and for ZU/ZV points along the cell face.
-Note, these points are still located at the centre of the cell or cell face, but the minimum value is not necessarily at this location. - The "Zmax" attribute is the maximum elevation, ie. the elevation at which the cell area or cell face flow width is fully wet. - "Zavg" is the average (mean) elevation of the sampled values. - "Zmed" is the median elevation of the sampled values.
+- The "Zmin", previously called "Elevation", attribute for ZC points now represents the minimum elevation within the cell and for ZU/ZV points along the cell face.
+Note, these points are still located at the centre of the cell or cell face, but the minimum value is not necessarily at this location. - "ZExact" is the elevation at the exact location of cell centre, face mid-point, or cell corner. - "ZAvg" is the average (mean) elevation of the sampled values. - "ZMed" is the median elevation of the sampled values. - The "ZMax" attribute is the maximum elevation, i.e. the elevation at which the cell area or cell face flow width is fully wet. - "ZOut" is the elevation used for the SGS Depth Output (Section 7.5.3)